sooftware/sooftware/README.md

 ### Soohwan Kim @sooftware

 👋 Hi!
 Welcome to my github page.
 I'm an undergraduate student in electronic and communication engineering at Kwangwoon Univ.
-and I`m an undergraduate researcher at Spoken Language Lab (of Sogang Univ).
+And, I`m an undergraduate researcher at Spoken Language Lab (of Sogang Univ).
 My interests are automatic speech recognition, natural language processing and software development.
 I pursue a simple, readable and extensible code.